mindset-dojo/mindset-dojo.github.io/_insights/2025/kyle-ingersoll/2025-09-22-map-of-consciousness.md

 👉 [Read here](../tone/)

 - **Mindset Dojo Insights — The Breath of a Stance Shifts the Mountain**
-Shows how FEBI™ energies appear as stances in posture, breath, and tone — and how recognizing them helps align rather than oppose.
+Shows how [FEBI®](https://zenleader.global/resources/febi-assessment) energies appear as stances in posture, breath, and tone — and how recognizing them helps align rather than oppose.
 👉 [Read here](../breath-of-stance/)